 Make It BIG

-LuBan is next-generation, generative CAD/CAM software that helps designers and makers in rapid production of their creations.
+LuBan is generative design software that helps designers and makers in rapid production of their creations.
 LuBan automatically generates 3D models in various forms, such as lithophane, stack, hash, plate, relief, module, and wireframe.
 The generated model can be fabricated by 3D printing, laser cutting, and CNC milling.

 LuBan is actively developed by a highly focused software team, led by Lujie Chen in Singapore and Larry Sass in USA.

-Turn any 2D photo into a 3D printed photo with a frame.
+Turn any 2D photo into a 3D printed photo.

 > How to get started with LuBan?

-Documents of LuBan are available at Download LuBan in a shared folder named "Doc".
+Documents of LuBan are available through the above Dropbox and Google drive download link, in a shared folder named "Doc".
 Begin with the document "LuBan Get started.pdf".
+LuBan YouTube channel also has many video tutorials.

 > Where to find a community of LuBan?